eimearbutler7/Sem-1-Python-Project/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/46/R._A._Fischer.jpg" width="200">

 However, it was actually Edgar Anderson who had made the measurements in an effort to quantify the variation between the three related Iris species.
-His paper "The irises of the Gaspe Peninsula," published in 1935 outlined his methods for achievin this. <sup>3</sup>
+His paper "The irises of the Gaspe Peninsula," published in 1935 outlined his methods for achieving this. <sup>3</sup>

 ## What is the Fisher Iris Dataset?